 Despite the growing popularity of Alexa worldwide, Google is expected to lead the pack with 43%.
 One possible reason could be the fact that Google is better at handling free-form web-based queries (thanks to its huge database engine) whereas Alexa heavily relies on Wikipedia when answering general knowledge queries.

 Owners of smart speakers saw a 40% increase during 2018, as revealed by smart speaker statistics.
 Also, in the same year, Amazon led the smart speaker sales with a 67% market share, which indicates that the smart speaker fever among US consumers is in full swing.
-Although Google Home is working on stealing Amazon’s thunder, the latter’s smart speakers remain the ones to beat when looking at the overall trend.
+Although Google Home is gaining traction and is actively working on stealing Amazon’s thunder, the latter’s smart speakers remain the ones to beat when looking at the overall trend.

 To be specific, almost 70% of US smart speaker owners will use an Echo this year and will practically live with Alexa.
 The number is expected to drop to 68.2% by 2021.
 Nevertheless, it’s still noticeably higher than Google’s expected smart speaker market share (32%).